PrestaShop/prestashop-specs/core/back-office/shop-parameters/product-settings/Product Setting Page.md

 ### **Display unavailable product attributes on the product page.**

-**If this preference active, the product's combination will remain visible in the shop.** A message will indicate that the product is no longer available in the chosen option, and invite customers to choose another combination.
+**When this option is enabled, unavailable products' combinations remain visible in the shop.** A message indicates that the product is no longer available in the chosen option, and invites customers to choose another combination.

 Example: The "iPod Shuffle" is no longer available in "Blue" in our shop.